iRobotEducation/create3_examples/README.md

 ### Build instructions

-Source your ROS 2 workspaces with all the required dependencies.
+First, source your ROS 2 workspaces with all the required dependencies.
-Then you are ready to clone and build this repository.
+Then, you are ready to clone and build this repository.

 ```sh
 mkdir -p create3_examples_ws/src